-Rule #1: Don’t mix the wasabi and soy sauce.
+This rule may come as a surprise, as you will catch plenty of Japanese sushi-lovers even committing this sushi sin.
 The amount of wasabi used really depends on the fish.
 Which is why the chefs apply the amount they deem necessary directly onto the fish.
-(And if you really can’t stand wasabi, you can ask them to not put any on, “wasabi nuki de”.)
+For that reason, it may be better to trust the experts and not add any extra kick of wasabi by mixing it in with your bowl of soy sauce.
+By the way, if you really can’t stand wasabi, you can ask them to not put any on by saying “wasabi nuki de”.

-Summary: When the chef puts the sushi out in front of you, take it quickly, dip the fish-side in a little soy sauce, then put it in your mouth.
+When the chef puts the sushi out in front of you, take it quickly, dip the fish-side in a little soy sauce, then put it in your mouth.
 Simple isn’t it?
 And if chopsticks aren’t your forte, feel free to grab the sushi with your hands!
-(Really, it’s actually considered polite!)